-Research and development (R&D) expenditure increased year on year with the Company successfully completing a research and development project to incorporate the Company's proprietary strain of probiotics - PCC® into Mymana, its colostrum and fortified milk formula for nutrition and immune support.
-This new technology will open up new opportunities and allow Bioxyne to bring the significant benefits of its clinically tested probiotic to its range of products designed to improve general health and immune support.
+Research and development (R&D) expenditure continued from the prior year with the Company extrapolating the successful incorporation of the Company's proprietary strain of probiotics - PCC® into the Company's powdered products.
+This new technology opens new opportunities for Bioxyne to bring the significant benefits of its clinically tested probiotic to its range of products designed to improve general health and immune support.